There are often three pieces of information about pages displayed in search results to searchers in response to a search:

 New Google Patent on Snippets

-A patent granted to Google today describes some of the process behind the choosing of text from a page to summarize the content of that page in relation to the keywords that it was found for in a search.
+A patent granted to Google today describes some of the processes behind choosing text from a page to summarize the content of that page concerning the keywords that it was found for in a search.

-It doesn’t tell us everything about snippets – another unpublished Google patent is referenced that may describe more.
-But it does talk about some of the assumptions behind choosing a snippet, and some of the ways that they may be created and chosen.
+It doesn’t tell us everything about snippets – another unpublished Google patent is referenced to describe more.
+But it does talk about some of the assumptions behind choosing a snippet and some of the ways that they may be created and chosen.

 Methods and systems for generating textual information